-It originated from the travel trailer, a compact vehicle with wheels permanently attached that was frequently used for camping and long-distance travel.
+It originated from the travel trailer, such as those from Southern Trailer Depot enclosed cargo trailers, is a compact vehicle with wheels permanently attached that was frequently used for camping and long-distance travel.
 In its early years, it was sometimes referred to as “home trailers” or “trailer coaches.”

 This form of housing was originally chosen because of its mobility.
 Purchasing a “mobile home” instead of a traditional stick-built house has several benefits, but there are drawbacks as well.

 Consider the advantages and disadvantages of buying a mobile home to ensure your choice aligns with your financial and housing objectives.